Rye Pier

 Other: Public berthing is available at Rye Pier for a maximum of 48 hours (vessels to be attended at all times), Other restrictions are detailed on Parks Victoria signage.

-The popular Rye boat ramp is nearby.
+The popular Rye Boat Ramp is nearby.
 The Rye Beach area is a terrific playground for children and calm waters and wide beaches make it great for families to enjoy.
-Opposite Rye Pier is Rye shopping strip with many eateries, Hotel and boutique shops.
+Opposite Rye Pier is Rye shopping strip with many eateries, the Rye Hotel and boutique shops.

 Rye Pier is also close to The Scuba Doctor Dive Shop.
 So please drop in and catch up with us for air fills before and/or after your dive.

-The wreck of the Eivion lies to the east of Rye Pier, in about 3 metres.
+Eivion: The wreck of the Eivion lies to the east of Rye Pier, in about 2 metres of water.
 It can be spotted from up on the pier (about halfway) as a dark patch.
 It is often home to many nudibranchs and rays.
 You can find shrimp and a variety of small fish.
 Something nice to change things up or to head to on a second dive.

-There are also two unidentified dark patches on the eastern side of Rye Pier.
-These dark spots are clearly visible on Google Earth.
-Both sites lie on a clear sandy seabed with a maximum depth of 2 metres.
+There are also two dark patches on the eastern side of Rye Pier clearly visible on Google Earth.
+Both sites lie on a clear sandy seabed with a maximum depth of 3 metres.
 Both sites are accessible via the shore or the pier as well as by boat.
 Both sites are heavily overgrown with weed, making it difficult to distinguish features.

 The patch closest to the west side of Rye Pier is at